Scale · Major

 FAQs

-What's the relative key of C Major?
+What is the relative minor of C major?

 Related on MusoKit